 Admission to the Physical Therapist Assistant Program is a separate procedure from admission to Clovis Community College.
 Applicants must first meet all admission criteria for Clovis Community College.
 After acceptance as a student by Clovis Community College, a student may submit an application to the Physical Therapist Assistant program.
 Positions in this program are limited.
-Admission to the Physical Therapist Assistant Program will occur on a competitive basis.
+Admis-